Stephen A. Higginson

-Stephen Andrew Higginson (born April 12, 1961) is a United States circuit judge of the United States Court of Appeals for the Fifth Circuit and a Judge of the United States Foreign Intelligence Surveillance Court of Review.
+Stephen Andrew Higginson (born 1961) is an American lawyer and jurist serving since 2011 as a U.S. circuit judge of the U.S. Court of Appeals for the Fifth Circuit.
+He also serves as the Presiding Judge of the United States Foreign Intelligence Surveillance Court of Review.

 Early life and education

-Born in Boston, Higginson graduated from the Groton School in Groton, Massachusetts in 1979.
-He then attended Harvard University and graduated summa cum laude from Harvard College with an Artium Baccalaureus degree in 1983, where he concentrated in Government and English.
-After earning a Master of Philosophy from the University of Cambridge the following year, he enrolled in Yale Law School, where from he graduated with a Juris Doctor in 1987.
-During his time at Yale, he served as Editor-in-Chief of the Yale Law Journal.
+Higginson was born on April 12, 1961, in Boston, Massachusetts.
+He graduated from the Groton School in 1979, then studied government and English literature at Harvard University, graduating in 1983 with a Bachelor of Arts, summa cum laude.
+After earning a M.Phil. from the University of Cambridge the following year, he enrolled in Yale Law School, where he was editor-in-chief of The Yale Law Journal.
+He graduated in 1987 with a Juris Doctor.

+Legal career

-From 1987 until 1988, Higginson served as a law clerk for Judge Patricia Wald of the United States Court of Appeals for the District of Columbia Circuit.
-He then served as a law clerk for Justice Byron White on the United States Supreme Court from 1988 until 1989.
+After graduating from law school, Higginson was a law clerk for Chief Judge Patricia Wald of the U.S. Court of Appeals for the District of Columbia Circuit from 1987 to 1988 and for Justice Byron White of the U.S. Supreme Court from 1988 to 1989.

-Professional career

-Higginson became an Assistant United States Attorney in 1989, working in the criminal division for the District of Massachusetts.
-In 1993, he shifted to working in the Eastern District of Louisiana, and he became chief of appeals in 1995.
+Following his clerkships, Higginson became an assistant U.S. attorney in the criminal section of the U.S. Attorney's Office for the District of Massachusetts.
+In 1993, he moved to the Eastern District of Louisiana, and became chief of appeals in 1995.
 From 2004 to 2011, he worked part-time as a prosecutor, continuing to supervise the appellate section.
 In 2004, he became a full-time faculty member at Loyola University New Orleans College of Law.
 He taught criminal procedure, constitutional law and evidence.
 Higginson is an elected member of the American Law Institute.

 Federal judicial service

-On May 5, 2011, President Barack Obama announced his intent to nominate Higginson to a seat on the United States Court of Appeals for the Fifth Circuit and submitted the nomination to the Senate on May 9, 2011.
-He filled the seat that was vacated by Judge Jacques L. Wiener Jr., who assumed senior status in 2010.

-Senator Mary Landrieu had recommended Higginson to Obama for the vacancy in November 2010.
-The Senate confirmed Higginson's nomination by a 88–0 vote on October 31, 2011.
-He received his commission on November 2, 2011.
+On May 5, 2011, President Barack Obama announced his intent to nominate Higginson to a seat on the United States Court of Appeals for the Fifth Circuit and submitted the nomination to the Senate on May 9.
+Senator Mary Landrieu had recommended Higginson to Obama in November 2010.
+The Senate confirmed Higginson's nomination by an 88–0 vote on October 31, 2011.
+Higginson received his commission on November 2, 2011, and filled the seat vacated by Judge Jacques L. Wiener Jr., who assumed senior status in 2010.
 On February 25, 2021, Higginson was appointed to the United States Foreign Intelligence Surveillance Court of Review by Chief Justice John Roberts.